alexmanrique/blog/_posts/2021-05-09-how-to-apply-template-method-in-java.md

 It was not a possible solution because to instantiate the kafka topic as you can see in the previous code you have to use an annotation to define the topic in which we want to publish.

-## The solution: Use design template method
+## The solution: Use template method design pattern

 As the two classes needed the same code, we thought about using an <a href="https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html">abstract class</a> where we could put the common code and then an abstract method that would be the one that would give us the `publisher` corresponding to the implementation that interests us.